Nonfatal occupational injuries and illnesses required employees to miss 1,157,410 days from work in 2014.

 Common Shoulder Injuries at Work

 Shoulder injuries are often caused by repetitive movements.
 Excessive, recurring motion greatly elevates the risk of sprains, strains, and rotator cuff injuries.
 A worker who spends lots of time performing repetitive activities such as typing on a keyboard, painting, repairing vehicles on lifts, stocking shelves, filing, or lifting objects (e.g., food trays, construction materials, grocery bags, patients) is at an increased risk for shoulder injury.
 Jobs that require the majority of the work to be done with the arms out in front of the body or with frequent overhead motion often lead to rotator cuff tears, tendinitis, or bursitis.
+If you’ve suffered a workplace shoulder injury, it’s essential to consult with a skilled work injury lawyer to protect your rights.

 Shoulder fatigue and injury to the rotator cuff can be avoided.
 To that end, employers should: